-If you’ve bought some of our Compostable Nespresso Compatible Premium Coffee Capsules then we’d wholeheartedly recommend taking a few minutes to get the most enjoyment from every mug of Nespresso coffee pods you brew.
+If you’ve bought some of our Compostable Nespresso® Compatible Coffee Capsules then we’d wholeheartedly recommend taking a few minutes to get the most enjoyment from every mug of Nespresso coffee pods you brew.

-This is one of the easiest yet most important tricks to creating the best Nespresso coffee pods using our own range of Nespresso-compatible biodegradable & compostable coffee pods, or any coffee capsule in fact.
+This is one of the easiest yet most important tricks to creating the best Nespresso coffee pods using our own range of Nespresso-compatible biodegradable & compostable coffee pods, or any coffee pod in fact.

 Not only that, but you can also get a build up of bacteria, mould and yeast on the washer plate and the inside nozzle, the areas where your coffee gets brewed and then dispensed into your cup.

 So cleaning your Nespresso® machine is one of the best ways to improve the taste and extraction of your coffee.

 So a top tip is to clean your machine after each use by removing the spent capsules and running water through the flow system so that it’s ready for when you next want to use it.
 Then on a regular basis, every couple of months, use a cleaning capsule such as those from Caffenu to properly clean your brewing chamber and make sure all the build-up is being removed (don’t forget to strip the used Caffenu capsule and put the plastic in recycling though!).